Barbara Brundage, President

 Joy Bennett, Executive Director/Artistic Director – has been the Executive/Artistic Director since 2018.
 She retired as Director of Contracts from NYC Transit (MaBSTOA) after 26 years, served on the Board of the Folk Music Society of NY, Inc. for 20 years (10 as President), is one of the 2 directors of Traditional Music and Dance Camp (TradMaD Camp) since 2015, and a folk music performer since 1992.
 Joy has a significant business background and understands the folk music world from multiple aspects – board member, presenter, performer, and promoter; and together with Dan Roesser, has successfully guided Old Songs before and during the pandemic.

 Dan Roesser, Assistant Director

 Dan develops and maintains the Old Songs website, designs and produces the printed marketing materials, provides in-house computer tech support, and manages the bookkeeping and the office.
-He graduated from the College of Saint Rose in 2004 with a B.A. degree in Graphic Design.
+He graduated from the College of Saint Rose in 2004 with a B.F.A. in Graphic Design.
 He joined Old Songs in 2013.
 Before coming to Old Songs, Dan previously worked in the Marketing department at the Albany Times Union.